mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 Bag_Free(&s);
 {% endhighlight %}

 This is convenient, but the user has no control over the allocation.
-The Bag could take custom alloc/free hooks to Bag_Init.
+The Bag could take custom alloc/free hooks in Bag_Init.

 {% highlight c %}
 struct Bag {